jlaunonen/mips-linux-uclibc/README.md

 ## Requirements

+- mips1 TARGET CPU.
-- Gentoo linux with root shell. `sudo` works too if that is installed and preferred.
+- Gentoo linux HOST with root shell. `sudo` works too if that is installed and preferred.
   All commands here unless otherwise noted are to be run as root.
 - `sys-devel/crossdev`.
 Version `20171230` is used in this guide, others may work, ymmv.